maartene/BaseBuilderTutorial/README.md

 # BaseBuilderTutorial
 Source code for the SpriteKit/SwiftUI Base Builder Tutorial series on [YouTube](https://www.youtube.com/playlist?list=PLhUrOtMlcKDAwFj7p5c7InLojgY1PDon2)

-Goal: Use Swift and SpriteKit to create the basis of a Base Building game (like Prison Architect, RimWorld or Academia School Simulator)
+Goal: Use Swift and SpriteKit to create the basics of a Base Building game (like Prison Architect, RimWorld or Academia School Simulator)

 ## Learn
 * Integrating SpriteKit and SwiftUI